-Version Effective Date Summary of Changes 1.0 14 August 2001 First Issue following National Electricity Code Determination Report on 'Impementation of Causer Pays for Small Deviation FCAS' 2.0 1 December 2006 Amended procedure 3.0 1 January 2009 Amended for Cost Recovery of Localised Regulation Services and Central Dispatch and Integration of Wind and Other Intermittent Generation Rule Changes 4.0 15 December 2013 Amended for Market Small Generation Aggregator (SGA) Rule Change.
+Version Effective Date Summary of Changes 1.0 14 August 2001 First Issue following National Electricity Code Determination Report on 'Implementation of Causer Pays for Small Deviation FCAS' 2.0 1 December 2006 Amended procedure 3.0 1 January 2009 Amended for Cost Recovery of Localised Regulation Services and Central Dispatch and Integration of Wind and Other Intermittent Generation Rule Changes 4.0 15 December 2013 Amended for Market Small Generation Aggregator (SGA) Rule Change.
 5.0 3 March 2017 Amended for determination of NEM Dispute Resolution Panel dated 3 October 2016 to specify a procedure for determining relevant contribution factors when a region operates asynchronously.
 6.0 2 December 2018 Amended to provide for: Adjustment of performance measure calculations where frequency indicator (FI) value does not correlate with system frequency.
 Expansion of general principles to remove unnecessary detail but cover all material parts of the process and recent market and system changes, including dealing with physical facilities represented as multiple dispatchable units.
 Overall restructure and revision to improve clarity, readability, accuracy and consistency with rules and process.
+7.0 TBA Amended for: contribution of units providing specified levels of primary frequency response to be set to zero; removal of redundant terms and correction of minor errors.